danipindado/danipindado.github.io/_posts/2017-02-20-a-note-on-pool-swim-activity-data-in-garmin-connect.md

 This time, native fields show the correct information, because sportracks overrode the native fields with the ConnectIQ fields in the gpx file.
 The ConnectIQ fields are not available anymore.

 <img src="{{site.baseurl}}/images/gpx_3.png" width="100%">

+Feel free to use the comment section below to ask any questions.
+Remember that you don't need to create a Disqus account in order to comment: just write your comment, click on the "Name" field below, and the option "I'd rather post as a guest" will pop up.

+You can use the paypal donate button and the affiliate links on the site to support my developing activities.
+Thank you in advance!

+Happy swimming!
+Cheerio